fastplotlib/fastplotlib/docs/source/user_guide/guide.rst

 You can combine ipywidget layouting just like any other ipywidget::

-    # display a figure on top of two figured laid out horizontally
+    # display a figure on top of two figures laid out horizontally

     VBox([
         fig1.show(),